DISTRICT 6840 DISASTER RESPONSE

 The District Governor in consultation with the Chair of the District 6840 Foundation will determine when to initiate these policies and procedures.

 The Rotary District 6840 Foundation can receive tax deductible donations and disburse funds raised.
-[Use link on this page to make a donation; use the tab above to learn more about the Foundation]
+Links to Information on donations via credit card and check can be found in the panel to the left.

-The Rotary District 6840 Foundation Board has a process whereby clubs submit proposals for grants from the Foundation to assist in relief activities. [link to the application and reporting procedure on this page]
+The Rotary District 6840 Foundation Board has a process whereby clubs submit proposals for grants from the Foundation to assist in relief activities.
+See the Grant Application link to the left.

 The Board has created a process to review the proposals quickly so that funds can be disbursed in a timely fashion.
 Funds are distributed on a first come, first served basis.

-For disasters outside our region but within the United States or Canada, the Foundation will receive donations from individuals and clubs in the same fashion as local disasters.
-The Chair of the District 6840 Foundation will work closely with the District Governor and the Rotary Foundation to contact the districts involved to donate funds collected.
+For disasters outside our region, the Foundation will receive donations from individuals and clubs in the same fashion as local disasters.
+Links to Information on donations via credit card and check can be found in the panel to the left.
+The Chair of the District 6840 Foundation will work closely with the District Governor and The Rotary Foundation to contact the districts involved to donate funds collected.

 International

-For international disasters, the District Governor will contact Rotary International to seek information on service opportunities available.
+If the District Governor receives requests from District Rotarians who want to volunteer in response to international disasters, he/she will contact Rotary International and others to seek information on service opportunities available.

 _________________________________________